 Hepatitis C Treatment Tracker App

-Hepatitis C is caused by a blood-borne various, targeting the liver in particular.
-If no treatment measures are taken, one can develop cirrhosis or liver cancer.
+A blood-borne virus, specifically targeting the liver, causes Hepatitis C. Without treatment, it can lead to the development of cirrhosis or liver cancer.
 In this situation, liver transplantation represents the only option and the chances of survival are not as high as expected.

-The virus, in the case of hepatitis C, is transmitted through contact with the blood or other bodily fluids of an infected person.
-It is a common infection in those who share needles or drugs, but it can also be transmitted through unprotected sex, transfusions and from mother to child.
-A smaller risk of infection is encountered in those who use contaminated personal hygiene products, such as toothbrushes or razors (contaminated with infected blood).
+Hepatitis C transmits through contact with the blood or other bodily fluids of an infected person.
+This virus commonly infects individuals who share needles or drugs, and it can also be transmitted through unprotected sex, transfusions, and from mother to child.
+There is a smaller risk of infection for those using contaminated personal hygiene products, such as toothbrushes or razors that have been in contact with infected blood.

 Many people suffer from the infection with hepatitis C, without actually exhibiting symptoms.
 Given the fact that it is asymptomatic, it is often diagnosed when other investigations are made.
 Worldwide, millions of people suffer from a chronic form, with a high risk of cirrhosis, cancer and premature death.

 As mentioned above, the condition appears as an acute infection, and it can progress to a chronic health issue.
 The severity can be mild, with the symptoms being present only for several weeks.
 Severe cases of hepatitis are the ones which are present long-term, often leading to complications.
-In 15% of those who become infected, the virus can disappear spontaneously, within several months from the infection (without any treatment being administered).
+In 15% of those who become infected, the virus can disappear spontaneously.
+Several months after the infection (without receiving any treatment).

 The symptoms of the infection with the hepatitis C virus can appear several weeks after the contamination.
 One might complain of nausea and vomiting, appetite loss, diarrhea, feeling fatigued, abdominal and joint pain.
 Between 75% and 85% of those who are diagnosed with acute hepatitis C will develop the condition as chronic, risking complications.
 Signs of chronic infection include jaundice (yellow skin and eyes), retention of water, dark yellow urine and circulation problems (one might bleed or bruise easily).

-Even though the infection targets the liver, it is essential to understand that other parts of the body can be affected.
+Although the liver is the primary target of the infection, it is essential to understand that other parts of the body can be affected.
 A common occurrence is vasculitis, which is the inflammation of the blood vessels (responsible for the circulation problems).
 Additional complications include chronic kidney disease, metabolic disease, cardiovascular disease, skin disorders, lymphatic system disease and other types of cancer.

-A simple blood test can determine whether the infection with hepatitis C has taken place or not.
-Once an accurate diagnosis has been made, the doctor can recommend an adequate treatment and intervention plan.
-The main objective is to prevent or delay liver damage, as well as educating the patient on measures that need to be taken to minimize the risk of infecting other people.
+Simple blood test can determine whether the infection with hepatitis C has taken place or not.
+After making an accurate diagnosis, the doctor can recommend an appropriate treatment and intervention plan.
+The main objective is to prevent or delay liver damage.
+In addition, educate the patient about measures to minimize the risk of infecting other people.
 (R)

 Is hepatitis C a treatable condition?

-Even though there is no vaccine available for hepatitis C, the condition can be cured with the help of antiviral medication.
+While no vaccine exists for hepatitis C, antiviral medication can cure the condition.
 The treatment for this infection has improved significantly in the past few years.

-Two of the most commonly prescribed drugs for the treatment of hepatitis C are pegylated interferon and ribavirin.
-These are administered in combination, preventing the multiplication of the virus within the body.
-In the past, the first was available as an injection, is administered once per week.
+Physicians commonly prescribe pegylated interferon and ribavirin for treating hepatitis C. These drugs are administered together to prevent the virus from multiplying within the body.
+In the past, pegylated interferon was available as an injection, and doctors administered it once per week.
 Today, both treatments are available as pills, there no injections needed.

 The treatment with antiviral drugs rarely causes side effects, it guarantees the complete elimination of the virus.
-It must be followed up to three months.
-A new generation of medication – DDAs – is meant to cure the infection up to 100%.
+Follow up with it for up to three months.
+A new generation of medication, known as DDAs, aims to achieve a 100% cure rate for the infection.
 They do not have discomforting side effects, as medication used to have in the past (depression, nausea, fatigue).
-The treatment with these can vary between two and six months, and the efficacy depends on the type of virus and the possibility of an early diagnosis.
+The treatment with these can vary between two and six months.
+The efficacy depends on the type of virus and the possibility of an early diagnosis.
 (R)

 Hepatitis C statistics

-- Worldwide, there are 3.7 million people who live with HIV.
-Approximately 2.3 million people have also suffered or suffer from the infection with the hepatitis C virus (a significant cause of mortality).
+• Worldwide, there are 3.7 million people who live with HIV.
+There are approximately 2.3 million people have also suffered or suffer from the infection with the hepatitis C virus (a significant cause of mortality).
 (R)

 Hepatitis C Treatment Management

-The team behind CareClinic works hard to improve the user experience, especially for those who suffer from long-term illnesses and rely on the application for regular monitoring.
+The team behind CareClinic works hard to improve the user experience.
+More importantly for those who suffer from long-term illnesses and rely on the application for regular monitoring.
 The main idea is to deliver an application that corresponds to the needs of its users.

 On the journey towards recovery, one needs all the help he/she can get.
-Hepatitis C is a serious infection and it should be treated as such, especially if one stops and thinks about the potential complications.
+Treat Hepatitis C as it is a serious infection.
+More importantly if one stops and thinks about the potential complications.
 Applications of this kind can help one monitor his/her condition and the efficacy of the prescribed treatment.